Kuroshiodaphne saturata

 Kuroshiodaphne saturata is a species of sea snail, a marine gastropod mollusc in the family Raphitomidae.

 Description

 The length of the shell varies between 9 mm and 28 mm.

 A finely sculptured shell, conspicuous for a white somewhat raised band at the periphery of the body whorl, and adorned with other minor spiral bands.
 The coloration is a deepish brown.
-The outer lip is crenulale.
+The outer lip is crenulate.
 The siphonal canal is slightly recurved.